ScottyLabs/crashcourse/_talks/ios-dev/index.md

 ### Required Software

-__If you plan on using the cluster computers, no preparation is required!__ If you want to use your own computer, you'll need the following:
+If you plan on using the cluster computers, no preparation is required!

+If you want to use your own computer, you'll need the following:

 - A Mac (if you don't have one, you have to use the cluster computers)
-- Download and install Xcode 7.1, avilable on the [App Store][xcode]
+- Download and install Xcode 8.2, available on the [App Store][xcode].
+It is important that you install at least Xcode 8, which comes with Swift 3.0.
-- Find your Apple ID username and password (you already have an AppleID if you have any Apple products), which Xcode will ask for on startup.
+- Find your Apple ID username and password (you already have an Apple ID if you have any Apple products).
+Xcode will ask for these credentials the first time it starts.

 ## Resources